 Restricted Mode is an optional setting that has been available since 2010.
-It's used by a small subset of users, such as libraries, schools, and public institutions, who choose to have a more limited viewing experience on YouTube use Restricted Mode.
+A small subset of users, such as libraries, schools, and public institutions, who choose to have a more limited viewing experience on YouTube use Restricted Mode.

-- Primarily, our automated system checks signals like the video’s metadata, title, and the language used in the video.
+- Primarily, our automated system checks signals, like the video’s metadata, title, and the language used in the video.

-- Drugs and alcohol: Talking about drug use or abuse, or drinking alcohol in videos.
+- Drugs and alcohol: Talking about drug use or abuse or drinking alcohol in videos.

-- Violence: Graphic descriptions of violence, violent acts, natural disasters and tragedies, or even violence in the news.
+- Violence: Graphic descriptions of violence, violent acts, natural disasters and tragedies, or violence in the news.

 - Profane and mature language: Inappropriate language, including profanity.

 - Incendiary and demeaning content: Video content that is gratuitously incendiary, inflammatory, or demeaning toward an individual or group.

 - Under 18 years of age

 - Have Restricted Mode turned on